-We want to transform how the public understands anthropology.
+We want to transform how the general public understands anthropology.
 You can help.

 SAPIENS features writing by anthropologists and journalist contributors across all fields of anthropology—biological/physical, linguistic, and socio-cultural anthropology, as well as archaeology.

-We publish content that provides smart and surprising insights into human culture, language, evolution, and history, with the aim of reaching a popular, non-academic audience.
-We skip the dry and stuffy for witty and fun, fresh and incisive, authentic and down-to-earth.
+We publish written and multimedia pieces that provide smart and surprising insights into human culture, language, evolution, and history, with the aim of reaching a popular, nonacademic audience.
+We look for writing that’s witty and fun, fresh and incisive, authentic and down-to-earth.
 First-person storytelling is preferred, when possible.
 Our aim is to deepen our readers’ understanding of the human experience through ideas that are grounded in or related to anthropological research, theories, and thinking.

 If you have any questions, please contact Amanda Mascarelli, managing editor.